Israel – Japan Tax Treaty

 Applicability of the MLI

-Residency for tax purposes in Japan
+Residency for Tax Purposes in Japan

-Residence of an individual
+Residence of an Individual

-A resident taxpayer who is not a Japanese national and has spent five years or less in Japan within the preceding ten years (equivalent to 60 months within the preceding 120 months) is classified as a non-permanent resident taxpayer.
-On the other hand, if a resident taxpayer is a Japanese national or a foreign national who has resided in Japan for more than five years within the preceding ten years, they are considered a permanent resident taxpayer.
+In addition, a foreign national resident in Japan for a total of five years or less within the past ten years is classified as a non-permanent resident taxpayer.
+However, a Japanese national or a foreign national who has resided in Japan for over five years within the last ten years is classified as a permanent resident taxpayer.

-To learn about how an individual is considered a resident of Israel, read here.
+To read about how an individual is considered a resident of Israel, click here.

-Residency of a company
+Residency of a Company

-To learn about how a company is considered a resident of Israel, read here.
+To learn about how a company is considered a resident of Israel, click here.

-The tax system in Japan
+The Tax System in Japan

-Income taxation:5% – 45% plus 2.1% surtax
+Income Taxation: 5% – 45% plus a 2.1% surtax

 VAT: 10%